 The DDA’s Position in the City

-The DDA operates as a separate department or entity under the City, and its budget is approved by the City Council annually.
-The DDA Board of Trustees is appointed by the Mayor and consists of business owners, property owners, residents, and liaison members from City Council.
+The DDA operates as a separate department or entity under the City.
+The DDA Board of Trustees is appointed by the Mayor with Council approval and consists of business owners, property owners and residents.
+Their budget is approved annually by the City Council.

 How to Get Involved

 Attend DDA Board Meetings on the third Tuesday of the month.
-You can find a schedule of meetings here.
+Click here to find a schedule of meetings.
 Submit an application at City Hall to be considered for the DDA Board as appointed by the Mayor.

 Downtown Garden City has many opportunities for you to participate in the revitalization and preservation efforts that recognize Garden City’s unique character.
 Check out the volunteering page for more information.